Abs · Isolation movement

 1. Lie on your back with arms reaching straight up toward the ceiling and hips and knees bent to ninety degrees in a tabletop.

-2. The entire point of the dead bug is to keep the spine perfectly still while the limbs move — it is anti-extension, not a crunch.
+2. The entire point of the dead bug is to keep the spine perfectly still while the limbs move.
+It is anti-extension, not a crunch.

 3. Press the lower back flat into the floor and brace the abs, then hold that trunk position as the reference for every rep.